 - Pond and aquaculture management: Landowners still seek help in controlling aquatic vegetation in their ponds and dugouts, and Grass Carp were originally imported for that purpose.
 Most aquaculture managers use sterile or “triploid” fish for this purpose, although the processes for making the fish sterile are not always 100 per cent effective.

 All of the Great Lakes U.S. states and the Province of Ontario have legislation pertaining to restricted or prohibited transport possession or sale of live Asian carps.

 Government action to stop Asian Carps from spreading to the Great Lakes

 The search for evidence of Asian carps comprises a major part of Fisheries and Oceans Canada’s efforts to combat this invasive species.
 In addition to traditional electrofishing and new sampling techniques, U.S. and Canadian researchers are currently exploring the results of environmental DNA (eDNA) testing (Great Lakes eDNA Monitoring Program), for its use in Asian carp surveillance.
-In Canadian waters, biologists from the Ontario Ministry of Natural Resources and Fisheries and Oceans Canada work closely together to collect information and share findings.
-DFO and OMNR also implement rapid response activities following any find of Asian carps in Canadian waters.
-Coordinating with the province of Ontario, Fisheries and Oceans Canada’s Rapid Response Plan ensures effective communications among the various agencies involved, follow-up monitoring and eDNA sampling to find out whether the specimen is an isolated incident or indicative of Asian carps having successfully established.
+In Canadian waters, biologists from the Ontario Ministry of Natural Resources and Forestry and Fisheries and Oceans Canada work closely together to collect information and share findings.
+DFO and OMNR also implement response activities following any find of Asian carps in Canadian waters.
+Coordinating with the province of Ontario, Fisheries and Oceans Canada’s Response Plan ensures effective communications among the various agencies involved, follow-up monitoring and eDNA sampling to find out whether the specimen is an isolated incident or indicative of Asian carps having successfully established.

 For a more complete description of eDNA science and technique, please visit the Asian Carp Regional Coordinating Committee.